NCRadtke00/Alfred-2/README.md

 # Alfred-2.0

-- This is still a work in progress, Scroll down for images
+- This is a dead project, please look for Alfredo repo.
+Scroll down for images
 - github issues with file size of project due to .next folder cache.
 Look for new repo -> Alfredo.

 # Hosted site